What is Disability Advocacy?

 - Your medical condition must meet SSA’s definition of “disability.”

-- Your medical condition must prevent you from working at any type of work.
+- Your medical condition must prevent you from performing any type of work.

 What Your SSDI Benefits Include